Frequently Asked Questions (FAQ)

 Why does MTBS use Albers Equal Area projection for its data?

 MTBS uses unique Albers Equal Area projection parameters that are published for each of these geographic regions.
 Data practitioners may reproject data and change the projection parameters in the process to address project needs (i.e., minimize distortion for an area of interest, maintain positive map coordinate values, etc.).
-Other related national mapping programs that provide data at similar spatial resolution and extent as MTBS, such as LANDFIRE and the National Land Cover Database (NLCD), also publish their data products using Albers Equal Area projection.
-MTBS, LANDFIRE and NLCD all deliver their data using the same Albers Equal Area projection parameters.
+Other related national mapping programs that provide data at similar spatial resolution and extent as MTBS, such as LANDFIRE and the NLCDMTBS, LANDFIRE, and NLCD all deliver their data using the same Albers Equal Area projection parameters.
 This enables users to conveniently integrate these data for visualization and analysis.

 To provide flexibility and better meet the needs of end users, the MTBS Program is taking steps to develop and implement new data management and dissemination technologies.
 When available, these capabilities will allow end users to extract and download data using a desired projection selected from a set of standard projections.